 While stocks are financial assets, they are worth mentioning on their own.
 If you or your spouse have significant holdings, it is possible that in the event of a divorce, the other party may have a claim to all or part of your stocks and/or the income they generate.

-A prenup is necessary to protect your stocks/investments and any income from being taken or divided during a divorce.
+A prenuptial agreement is necessary to protect your stocks/investments and any income from being taken or divided during a divorce.
 Without one, you risk losing a significant amount of money and future income.

 6. You or Your Spouse Are Business Owners